wghou/tinyworlds/README.md

 TinyWorlds is a minimal autoregressive world model built on Google Deepmind's [Genie Architecture](https://arxiv.org/pdf/2402.15391).

-Because world models need video data **with action data**, we can't naively train on action-less internet video and scale like in Google's [VEO3](https://deepmind.google/models/veo/).
+Because world models need video data **with action data**, they can't naively train on internet video and scale up to results like Google's [VEO3](https://deepmind.google/models/veo/).

 Google's [Genie 3](https://deepmind.google/discover/blog/genie-3-a-new-frontier-for-world-models/) solves this by inferring the actions between frames using **no action data**.